jlportman3/mem0/openmemory/README.md

 ## Quickstart

-You can run the project using the following two commands:
+You can run the project using the following two commands (the build step also pulls the Memgraph image used for graph memory and `make up` starts a Memgraph container automatically):
 ```bash
 make build # builds the mcp server and ui
 make up  # runs openmemory mcp server and ui